 Consultancy, North America

 When Operations Director Gordon Beggy left his native Australia for Ireland in 2005, he thought it would be a one-year adventure.
-Fifteen years later, an outstanding career in construction and management consulting propelled him to New York where he paves the way for successful project delivery for some of North America’s leading pharma and biotech clients.
+Fifteen years later, an outstanding career in construction and management consulting has propelled him from New York to San Francisco, where he’s now paving the way for successful project delivery as Mace’s West Coast lead for North America.

 - How did you get into construction?